Held inauguration ceremony.

 Tokuyama Corporation has established a wholly owned subsidiary, Tokuyama Malaysia Sdn.
-Bhd., and is currently constructing located in the Samalaju Industrial Park in Sarawak, Malaysia was completed in 2014.
+Bhd..
+Construction of polycrystalline silicon manufacturing plant conducted in the Samalaju Industrial Park in Sarawak, Malaysia was completed in 2014.
 Tokuyama Malaysia held its inauguration ceremony in September 2014 and commenced the production and sales of solar cell-grade polycrystalline silicon in October 2014.
 Polycrystalline silicon is an essential basic material to produce semiconductors and solar cells.
 By manufacturing polycrystalline silicon at a second mainstay production base in Malaysia, we aims to promote the worldwide adoption of solar power generation, which has raised expectations as a clean and renewable energy source.

 |Location||Samalaju Industrial Park, in Sarawak, Malaysia|